Resurrecting Gravitational Vector Modes and their Magnetogenesis: Initial Conditions

 \subsection{Neutrino Isocurvature}

-As previously mentioned, V-modes decay with expansion of the Universe as $a^{-2}$, unless they are sourced by an initial anisotropic stress.
-One possibility for this to happen is if neutrinos and photons had opposite but equal vorticities initially, i.e. an Isocurvature (ISO) IC, as was considered for the scalar perturbations case~\cite{Ref1_AntonyPaper}.
-These modes must be generated after neutrino decoupling, otherwise their tight coupling with the primordial plasma would wash out the difference in velocities between photons and neutrinos.
-From here, the neutrino anisotropic stress can grow and sources V-modes through eq.~\eqref{Eq:Evol_Phi_ModeFunction}.
+As previously mentioned, $\mathcal{V}$-modes decay with expansion of the Universe as $a^{-2}$, unless they are sourced by an initial anisotropic stress.
+One possibility for this to happen is if neutrinos and photons had opposite but equal vorticities initially, i.e. an Isocurvature (ISO) IC, as was considered for scalar perturbations~\cite{Ref1_AntonyPaper} in the so-called neutrino isocurvature velocity mode.
+From here, the neutrino anisotropic stress can grow and sources $\mathcal{V}$-modes through eq.~\eqref{Eq:Evol_Phi_ModeFunction}.
 This is why generating such ICs is quite difficult.
 For more details, see Refs.~\cite{Lewis:2004kg,Itchiki_V-modes,Paoletti_theory,Rebhan:1991sr,Rebhan:1994zw}.

 In order to solve the differential equations listed above, we need to specify their ICs, which correspond to the time when modes were outside the horizon.
 Seeking first regular solutions, then all quantities can be expanded in powers of $\eta$, since $k \eta \ll 1$ outside the horizon.
 For example, the V-mode can be written as \be \Phi = \Phi_0+\Phi_1 \eta + \Phi_2\eta^2+ {\cal O}(\eta^3). \ee where $\Phi_i$ is the value of $\Phi$ for a given mode $k$ at the $i^{\rm th}$ order in $\eta$.
 Moreover, tight coupling allows to consider only the common velocity $v_f$ of baryons and photons~\eqref{Eq:Def_vf}, and higher order multipoles ($\Theta_2,E_2,\Theta_3,E_3,\dots$) are suppressed.
 Therefore, we look for a solution for the desired quantities ($\Phi,\ v_f,\ v_\nu,\ {\cal N}_{\ell}...$) order-by-order in $\eta$.